oemof/tespy/docs/tutorials/starting_values.rst

 setup.
 This way, we will be able to change the working fluid in a flexible way.

-.. dropdown:: Display source code of the full code
+.. dropdown:: Click to expand to code section

     .. literalinclude:: /../tutorial/advanced/starting_values.py
         :language: python